-Osteoporosis causes bones to be much more likely to break.
+Osteoporosis causes bones to be much more brittle and likely to break.
 Just like any other bone disease, the most commonly affected bones are the ones that deal with the most movement and impact like your spine, hips, wrists, and knees.
-A fall that would normally leave a bruise on someone else, may cause your bones to break or shatter.
-Osteoporosis can affect anyone, but it is most common in women that are older and have recently gone through hormone changes due to menopause.
+A fall that would normally leave a bruise on one person, may cause bones to break or shatter in a person with osteoporosis.
+The condition can affect anyone, but is most common in women that are older and have recently gone through hormone changes due to menopause.
 Here at Oahu Spine & Rehab, our chiropractors know that there are steps you can take to help prevent osteoporosis with small lifestyle changes.

 In your early twenties, it’s important to keep your bones strong by staying active.
-The best way to do this is to do some sort of daily activity, whether it’s a walk on Kailua Beach or a bike ride, keeping moving is the best thing for your bones.
+The best way to do this is to do some sort of daily activity, whether it’s a walk on Kailua Beach or a bike ride.
 Not only is cardio great, but adding weights in your workout is very important for bone health.
-Lifting free weights (with correct form) is a great option in resistance training for the bones, as well as yoga and Pilates.

 You may be at a higher risk for bone loss/osteoporosis if you have the following conditions:

 - Multiple Sclerosis

 - Celiac’s Disease

 - Certain Cancers